lvalkone/Proptim/README.md

     - Generates posterior predictive samples for calculating the estimated expected gross profit
     - Compares the estimated and the true expected gross profits

+## References

+Statistics Finland (2021).
+Population 31.12. by Information, Urban-rural classification, Age, Area, Year and Sex. https://pxdata.stat.fi/PxWeb/pxweb/en/StatFin/.
+The material was downloaded from Statistics Finland’s interface service on 2021-09-27 with the licence CC BY 4.0.